uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T0/Maarx.md

 # Soul Inversion
 ## Velto Oktae: Sign of the phoenix - Post Human
 ___
-Chaos reserves become infinite and everyone inside is perpetually guaranteed to be hit by the chaos ignoring all in between.
+Chaos reserves become infinite and chaos can be generated anywhere inside the Oktae.
 ___